Carleton Island: Wyckoff Villa

 In 1890s Wyckoff Villa was built by William O. Wyckoff, a sales agent for E. Remington and Sons, who later formed the Standard Typewriter Manufacturing Company, Incorporated in 1886.
 Designed by William Henry Miller, the 15,000 ft2, 11-bedroom Richardsonian Romanesque-Tudor Revival hybrid mansion was occupied briefly as Wyckoff died a day after moving into it in 1895.
 The property was briefly held by General Electric, which had intended to transform it into a corporate retreat; however, these plans were abandoned during World War II.
 The mansion is crumbling; removal of windows and doors during World War II left it open to the elements and both the stone foundation and the wooden upper floors have deteriorated.
 Its tower has collapsed.
 As of 2018, the mansion is offered for sale.

 Carleton Island today

-There are 34 homes with most located along the shores of the island.
+There are 34 homes, most of which are located along the shores of the island.
 The homes are connected by Carleton Island Road 1 and Carleton Island Road 2, a series of dirt trails used by residents on ATVs.

-A pair of silos on one property on the southeast side of have been converted as private residences that double as observation towers.
+A pair of silos on one property on the southeast side of have been converted to private residences that double as observation towers.
 There are several boat houses located along South Bay.

 The island was once served by a ferry running from the island to the village of Cape Vincent, but it is no longer in service.
 Today, the only way to get to the island from the mainland and surrounding islands is by private boat.
 Area residents use their own private boats as most homes have their own piers to dock their vessels.